 (4) The licensee shall make full calibration measurements required by paragraph (1) of this subsection in accordance with published protocols accepted by nationally recognized bodies.

-(5) The licensee shall mathematically correct the outputs determined in paragraph (2)(A) of this subsection at intervals not to exceed one month for cobalt-60 and at intervals consistent with 1.0% physical decay for all other radionuclides.
+(5) The licensee shall mathematically correct the outputs determined in paragraph (2)(A) of this subsection at intervals not to exceed one month for cobalt-60 and at intervals consistent with one percent physical decay for all other radionuclides.

 (6) Full calibration measurements required by paragraph (1) of this subsection and physical decay corrections required by paragraph (5) of this subsection shall be performed by an authorized medical physicist.

-(7) The licensee shall retain a record of each calibration in accordance with subsection (www) of this section for inspection by the agency.
+(7) The licensee shall retain a record of each calibration in accordance with subsection (xxx) of this section for inspection by the department .
 The record shall include the following:

 (A) complete date of the calibration including the month, day and year;